ddnet/ddnet-web/www/_posts/2021-12-06-new-rank-team-rank-calc.markdown

 ## TL;DR

 When you get faster, you'll get more ranks points, even if you don't move up a rank.
 No matter if you're first on the map already or not.
-If you don't make it into the top 10, you'll still get some ranks points.
+If you don't make it into the top 10, but are pretty fast on the map, you'll still get some ranks points.
+If a top player finishes multiple times in the top 10, they hurt their main ranks points.

 If you have any thoughts on this, feel free to discuss on [our Discord server](https://ddnet.tw/discord).
 If the general feedback is good, I'm planning to implement this change soon.